PatrikAAberg/dmce/README.md

     $ pip3 install colorama numpy

-Set the dmce profile to trace-mc, include only the "simplecrash" folder when inserting probes:
+Set the DMCE profile to trace-mc, include only the "simplecrash" folder when inserting probes:

     $ dmce-set-profile trace-mc -i simplecrash

-Run dmce for all commits in the git:
+Run DMCE for all commits in the git:

     $ dmce